hazelcast/hazelcast/hazelcast-documentation/src/Ports.md

 ### Ports

-You can specify the ports which Hazelcast will use to communicate between cluster members.
-The name of the parameter for this is `port` and its default value is `5701`.
+You can specify the ports that Hazelcast will use to communicate between cluster members.
+The name of the parameter is `port` and its default value is `5701`.

 ```xml
 <network>